timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Consulting interviews typically don't assign any major take-home assignments.
 However, you might be asked to fill out a personality test or play a bunch of games that are effectively some form of an IQ test (Really...?
 Seriously, really???
 I still can't believe this is real.)

 PM interviews almost always involve a major take-home component.
 I can't really remember one that didn't.
-Typically, you're asked to write a Product Requirements Document (PRD) for a specific case typically modeled after a problem the company has encountered.
+Typically, you're asked to write a Product Requirements Document (PRD) for a specific case modeled after a problem the company has encountered.
 Sometimes you're even expected to present it at your next interview with accompanying visuals, if appropriate.

 # Overall time investment and energy for the interview process